-Turkey Trouble?
+Turkey trouble?
 Butcher shops recommend ordering birds early

 Combining that shortage with freight delays, Jenkinson said fewer birds are available.
 It has Pig in Pig out searching for the meat too.

 The restaurant plans to make 140 turkeys.
-Even when they find them, the cost is about 20 more dollars than last year.
+Even when they find them, the cost is about $20 more than last year.
 The customer can expect that increase.

 “It’s a little more, but we will just kinda put a little more love on it and make it worth the extra amount of money we have to charge,” said Pittman.